 - Occupational Therapists

 This is a new collection of short, 30-40 minute, on-demand webinars for interdisciplinary health care providers and students seeking COVID-informed skills in topics ranging from pain and symptom management, resource allocation, conflict resolution, emotional intelligence and emotional contagion, and nursing home care ethics, and more.

 This is a 6-month palliative care training program for interdisciplinary health care professionals who care for patients with serious, advanced illnesses.
-The curriculum is robust and comprehensive.
-Physicians, physician assistants, APRNs and PAs seeking to work in palliative care may apply to a 2-month extension in specialty-level palliative care.
-Interactive sessions held on Zoom.
+The curriculum is entirely virtual and includes a communication skills workshop with simulated patients, mentored learning communities, and asynchronous webinars.
+An extension course is available for physicians and advanced practice providers seeking more specialty-level palliative care training.

 Tele-mentoring provides one-on-one consultation on matters relating to beginning, expanding or managing a supportive care program and professional development.

 Clinical hours are an opportunity for one-on-one consultation with a highly experienced mentor in your field to discuss your clinical or case-based questions.